Stephaniedroop/Stephaniedroop/README.md

 I made a start on this with a project called `gw`, which stands for `gridworld` (little square depictions of worlds that characters can move about in, like a cartoon urban environment).

+It's my main PhD project, so is not finished yet.
+The latest, most exciting and most user-friendly bit is the `Collider` project inside `gw`.
+Here I scale down the whole model to a small easy environment, to make sure it works and we understand its implications.
+A collider is when two causes can both cause an effect.
+It can either be disjunctive (either cause on its own can cause the effect) or conjunctive (both are needed).

+The world is inherently stochastic: often noise prevents things happening reliably 100% of the time.
+However, if we knew the whole story, we could determine the cause.
+We model this as deterministic links in the structural equation model, but with an exogenous noise variable.
+Effectively, this has to be on at the same time as its twin node but importantly, it is unobserved (latent).
+The Collider project is a behavioural experiment where people select from causal explanations for the outcomes of situations.
+I implement Quillien's 2020 popular model of causal selection (Counterfactual Effect Size Model; CESM) which successfully produces the same pattern of data as the behavioural experiment, except for in a few key situations.
+These situations are where people cite unobserved causes, which the model makes no difference for.
+The is an important area to tweak the model for, which is work in progress at September 2024.

 My main programming language is R.

 I use that for data analysis and visualisation, (see TuringToM project, more details below), and for programming models using probability distributions, simulation and logic (`gw`).